Authored by Vilte Baliutaviciute, MA, LPC, a member of the IntraSpectrum Counseling clinical team.

 - Strengthen interpersonal connections

-- Facilitate the integration of assimilation and acculturation in everyday life
+- Integrate assimilation and acculturation in everyday life

 - Increase support networks within the immigrant community